Sam Rapira (boxer)

 Sam Rapira (born 2 November 1983) is a New Zealand boxing promoter and professional boxer.

-Rapira had a very well credentialed amateur career, fighting 70 fights before turning pro.
-Rapira was his own promoter, promoting every fight he has had in New Plymouth.
+Prior to his fighting in any professional matches, Rapira participated in twenty-five amateur bouts.

 Amateur career

-Rapira has fought in seventy amateur boxing bouts, fighting local stars like Reece Papuni and Gunnar Jackson, Australian Damien Hooper, and German Champion, Enrice Koelling.
+Rapira has fought in twenty-five amateur boxing matches, fighting local stars like Reece Papuni and Gunnar Jackson, Australian Damien Hooper, and German Champion, Enrice Koelling.
 Rapira biggest win was at the 2011 Arafura Games where he won the silver medal in the 81 kg division.
 The biggest upset of the tournament was when Rapira defeated world ranked number one at the time Vijender Singh.
 Sam Rapira was the captain of the New Zealand Boxing team, which went on to win five Golds and three Silvers.

 Professional career

 New Zealand dream fights, international fights 2016

 In July 2016, Rapira Announced that he will be self promoting his 8th show with Rapira taking on Robert Berridge in the main event.
 This is one of New Zealand's most talked about dream fight in the light heavyweight weight division.
 The bout took place at TSB Stadium in September 2016.
 Berridge won the bout by unanimous decision.
 After the bout Berridge commented on how poor referee David Craig (who is also President of New Zealand National Boxing Federation) officiated the fight, with the lack of control and not stepping in when there was too much holding or wrestling.
 On 29 October 2016, it was announced that Rapira would face Ryan Ford on 17 February 2017 for the Vacant UBO World Light Heavyweight Championship.
 He lost the fight via TKO in the ninth round.